 Let’s use an example from the sales process.
 The most effective salespeople are not those who drive the sale themselves.
-They’re the people who facilitate the right conversation.
-They know how to surround an account with the other individuals who are experts in their organization in order to create strong healthy relationships.
+They’re the people who facilitate the right conversations.
+They know how to surround an account with other individuals who are experts in their organization in order to create strong, healthy relationships.
 They create company-to-company relationships, as opposed to buyer-to-seller relationships.

 The same thing holds true if you are charged with creating a budget.
 It’s not the responsibility of the budget facilitator or owner to simply put the budget together as they see fit.
 It’s important to reach out to other collaborators to get buy-in, ideas, and to produce a budget that will work, not one that is simply an idea in someone’s head.

 Ownership.
 Autonomy.
 Responsibility.
 Authority.
 They’re all great signs of progression in the corporate world.

 But what goes with ownership, autonomy, responsibility, and authority is the need for individuals to be teammates, to learn to lead through influence in addition to authority, to learn to lead by helping the entire company charge forward in a way that is mutually beneficial for all parties and most especially for the company itself.

 So many people want to take the credit for themselves.
 When you work with humble confidence, it’s not about you, your authority, or your responsibility.
 It becomes about getting the job done in the most effective and efficient manner.
 It’s about building a collaborative effort and executing teamwork.
 It means building consensus and getting buy-in to move the company forward with the task at hand as opposed to how you will look when you are done and whether you will be credited with the success.

 You will be much more successful and you will be a much stronger leader when you take ownership in a way that isn’t just a one-man-band approach.